What contact tracing is

 Locations of interest are places where someone confirmed with COVID-19 visited.

-If you visited a location of interest at a certain time, depending on the circumstances you may be classed as a contact.
+Depending on the circumstances, you're considered a contact if you were at a location of interest at the same time.
 There are different levels of contact — the Ministry of Health lists locations of interest and has advice on what you need to do if you are a contact.

 How contact tracing works using the NZ COVID Tracer app

 The NZ COVID Tracer app is our fastest way of responding to the virus — the faster we respond, the faster we stop it.
 The app also keeps people informed of the risk.

 1. There's a community case of COVID-19